 - Poor Irrigation

 We can solve your low water pressure todayStart Live Chat Now Water pressure experts Online Now!

 Low water pressure can be a real problem especially at times of peak demand.

-The consequence can be low pressure showers, scalding hot showers, trickling taps, slow-filling toilets and inefficient garden irrigation.
+The consequence can be low pressure and scalding hot showers, trickling taps, slow-filling toilets and washing machines and dishwashers to malfunction.
 As well as reducing your comfort, low water pressure in the home can cause damage to your boiler and showers and could even reduce the value of your property.

 Things to consider when selecting a pressure boosting pump

 Whilst variable speed booster pumps are generally more expensive to purchase, they are far cheaper to run and invariably far quieter than a fixed speed pump.
 This is because the variable speed booster pump only runs as fast as the home demands thereby consuming very little power when the water pressure demand is low.
 The advantage of the variable speed pump is that it will provide constant pressure even when the demand is varying, such as when more than one shower is being used at the same time.

 Can a booster pump be connected directly to the incoming main?

 Possibly.
 There are some pumps on the market that can be connected directly to the incoming mains water supply.
 However, these will only add to the incoming pressure available i.e if the incoming pressure drops during the day by 0.5 Bar then the pump will top up the shortfall; If the drop is due to demand in the house such as showers running at the same time as a toilet is flushed or a bath is running, then you require a variable speed pump to cope with the increased demand.
 The issue here is that the mains will not be able to cope with that increased demand at peak periods.
 In this case you will need a break or storage tank.
 This tank will need to be sized to hold enough water for the maximum expected peak demand.